moroojigit/Classifying-the-Circuit-De-obfuscation-Runtime-based-on-Learning-Methods-and-K-means-Clustering/README.md

 Our codes are evaluated under python 3.7

 ## How to run
-1. Extract the Dataset.rar in the directory of files.
+1. Extract the IC_Dataset.rar in the directory of files.
 2. Run Data_Generator.py to generate data and targets.
 3. Run Kmeans_elbow_code.py to determine the best number of clusters (In the experiments, the best number of clutsers was 2)
 4. Run Kmeans_code.py (This code is used for investing the threshold values between clusters and formulating the mapping labeling function)